Submissions

 In the body of your email, please include:

-· details of your submission fee payment – name, date and receipt number.
+· details of your submission fee payment – name, date and order number (eg 00335).
 We cannot consider your work until we can match it up to a payment on our system.

 · a 200-word ‘treatment’, consisting of a brief introduction to yourself and your work and a brief description of the full collection - please note you are only submitting an extract at this stage.